 - 1. Apply the known low calibration conditions (weight, force or mV/V).
-This may be zero if required, and set the output to 0.1V using the 'Z' potentiometer. - 2.
-Apply the known high calibration conditions (ideally between 75% and full scale) and adjust the 'S' potentiometer to give an output of 10.1V for the ICA1 and 5.1V for the ICA2. - 3.
+This may be zero if required, and set the output to 4mA using the 'Z' potentiometer.
+Note the exact reading. - 2.
+Apply the known high calibration conditions (ideally between 75% and full scale) and adjust the 'S' potentiometer to give an increase in output of 16mA. - 3.
 Apply the known low calibration conditions and re-adjust the Zero if required.